Exceptional point rings and $PT$-symmetry in the non-Hermitian XY model: Concluding remarks

 In this work we have identified the location of EPs in the non-Hermitian XY model by taking advantage of the fundamental free fermion structure of the eigenspectrum with open boundary conditions.
 The procedure for constructing the eigenspectrum via the quasi-energies is demonstrated in the three indicative cases shown in Figure~\ref{fig:cl_test}.
 In particular, two quasi-energies may become degenerate for complex parameter $\lambda$, resulting in EPs in the energy eigenspectrum of the model Hamiltonian.
 For finite system size $L$, we have identified two concentric EP rings, as shown in Figure~\ref{fig:ep_test_large_xy}.
 These EP rings converge to the unit circle in the complex $\lambda$-plane as $L$ increases.

-This unit circle coincides with the phase boundary in the topological phase diagram, which can be obtained via the non-Hermitian winding number~\cite{PhysRevA.97.052115}.
-Topological phase diagrams have been calculated in this way for various non-Hermitian extensions of the more general XYh model~\cite{Liu2025}.
+This unit circle coincides with the phase boundary characterized by the topological invariants, i.e., by the winding number, demonstrated by rewriting the Hamiltonian in the momentum space~\cite{PhysRevA.97.052115, Liu2025}.
+The winding number is simply a measure of winding around the origin, being counted as positive (negative) if the curve in the auxiliary plane is traversed along the anticlockwise (clockwise) direction~\cite{XMYang}.
 Figure~\ref{fig:phase} shows the phase diagram of the non-Hermitian XY model obtained from the non-Hermitian winding number $w$.
 The boundary between the distinct topological phases with $w=1$ and $w=-1$ is the unit circle $\Re(\lambda) ^2+ \Im(\lambda) ^2 =1$.
 We thus see that this phase boundary coincides with the location of the EP rings in the limit $L \to \infty$.
 Under the transformation (\ref{trans}) the unit circle in the $\lambda$-plane corresponds to the imaginary $\gamma$-axis in Hamiltonian (\ref{eq:1-1}).
 Conversely, the line of broken $\PT$ symmetry on the imaginary $\lambda$ axis corresponds to the unit circle in the complex $\gamma$-plane.
 According to our results, there are four EP locations on this circle of broken $\PT$ symmetry in the complex $\gamma$-plane if the system size is a multiple of 4.

 In this study we have considered the location of EPs under open boundary conditions, leaving a possible discussion of periodic boundary conditions for future consideration.
-As recently remarked~\cite{Sirker2024}, beyond the loci of EPs located in the $N$-state free parafermion model~\cite{henry2023exceptional} and the asymmetric hopping model~\cite{Sirker2024}, to which we have added the present study of the non-Hermitian XY model, it will be of interest to consider similar phenomena in other quantum many-body models of this kind.
+As recently remarked~\cite{Sirker2024}, beyond the loci of EPs located in the $N$-state free parafermion model~\cite{henry2023exceptional} and the asymmetric hopping model~\cite{Sirker2024}, to which we have added the present study of the non-Hermitian XY model, it will be of interest to consider similar phenomena in other quantum many-body models of this kind, such as for example, the class of models discussed in Ref.~\cite{Alcaraz2021}.
 Another avenue of potential interest is the possibility of locating Dirac Exceptional Points.
 Dirac EPs, having also been observed experimentally~\cite{DiracEP2025}, are a combination of Dirac points typical of Hermitian systems and EPs pertaining to non-Hermitian systems.

 \bmhead{Acknowledgements} This work has been supported by the Australian Research Council's Discovery Program through grant numbers DP210102243 and DP240100838.